absmach/magistrala-docs/docs/edge.md

 `EXTERNAL_KEY` and `EXTERNAL_ID` are parameters posted to `/mapping` endpoint of `provision` service, `MAINFLUX_HOST` is location of cloud instance of Mainflux that `export` should connect to and `MAINFLUX_USER_EMAIL` and `MAINFLUX_USER_PASSWORD` are users credentials in the cloud.

 ## Example deployment

 ### Edge deployment

 The following are steps that are an example usage of Mainflux components to connect edge with cloud.
-We will start Mainflux in the cloud with additional services [Bootstrap](bootstrap) and [Provision](provision).
+We will start Mainflux in the cloud with additional services [Bootstrap][bootstrap] and [Provision][provision].
 Using [Bootstrap](bootstrap) and [Provision](provision) we will create a configuration for use in gateway deployment.
-On the gateway we will start services [Agent](/edge/#agent) and [Export](/edge/#export) using previously created configuration.
+On the gateway we will start services [Agent][agent] and [Export][export] using previously created configuration.

 ## Services in the cloud

 Start the Mainflux:

 ```bash